TheraForge/OTFMagicBox/README.md

 <p align="center"><img src="Docs/30-Profile-Before-Change.png" width=100% height=100%></p>

-When the date of birth is changed:
+When the date of birth is changed to 12-16-2001 on the second device from the left:

 <p align="center"><img src="Docs/31-Profile-With-Change.png" width=100% height=100%></p>

-And after the date of birth is automatically synchronized securely across the cloud:
+And after the date of birth is automatically synchronized securely across the cloud to all devices:

 <p align="center"><img src="Docs/32-Profile-After-Sync.png" width=100% height=100%></p>